Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 When saffron is added to warm liquids, it releases it’s pretty yellow colour.
 You might recognize this colour in the classic Spanish rice dish called paella.
 It is also commonly used in Italian risotta alla Milanese, French bouillabaisse, Persian polow rice dishes and Yellow Chartreuse (a French liquer).

 You can add saffron threads to dishes whole, or grind them into a powder.
-Soak saffron in warm water or another liquid to soften, then add it with the liquid to whatever you’re cooking.
+Soak the threads in warm water or another liquid to soften, then add it with the liquid to whatever you’re cooking.
 You can try adding it to savoury foods like rice or chicken, or to desserts like custards or cakes.

 Where to Buy Saffron: